 INCREASE IN ACCOUNTS RECEIVABLE.
 When accounts receivable increase during the year, revenues on an accrual basis are higher than revenues on a cash basis.
-In other words, operations of the period led to revenues, but not all these revenues resulted in an increase in cash.
+In other words, operations of the period led to revenues, but not all of these revenues resulted in an increase in cash.
 Some of the revenues resulted in an increase in accounts receivable.

-Net income versus net cash provided by operating activities Illustration 6-18 shows that Airport Shuttle Services Company had \$85,000 in revenues, but it collected only \$55,000 in cash.
+Illustration 8-17 shows that Airport Shuttle Services Company had \$85,000 in revenues, but it collected only \$55,000 in cash.
 To convert net income to net cash provided by operating activities, the increase of \$30,000 in accounts receivable must be deducted from net income.